 Durango BOtanic Gardens

-The Durango Botanic Gardens include the Library Demonstration Garden (shown below in panorama), The Crevice Gardens Along the Trail, and the Arboretum Along the Trail.
-New to the gardens with expected completion in late 2019 or early 2020 are The Arboreta which includes the Gabbro Miniature Conifer Garden, the Miniature Tree Garden, and the Arboretum (large tree specimans), and the Arboretum Along the Trail (a mix of transition trees).
-The new gardens were designed by Lisa Bourey of Lisa Bourey Horticultural Designs.
-Erik Lewis of Canyon Landscape, LLC is our contractor and hardscaper.
+The Durango Botanic Gardens are a series of public gardens, free and open to the public, that include the Library Demonstration Garden (see map below), The Crevice Gardens Along the Trail, and the Arboreta Along the Trail.
+The Arboreta includes the Gabbro Miniature Conifer Garden, the Cindy Smart Miniature Tree Garden, and the Arboretum (larger tree specimens).
 Our gardens will continue to evolve as we experiment with and study a variety of species.
-The new Arboreta offer the public the opportunity to watch the process of garden design, construction, and selection of plantings.
+The newer Arboreta offer the public the opportunity to watch the process of garden design, construction, and selection of plantings.
 The Arboreta also reflects plant and tree selection based on fire mitigation and drought tolerance.

-Tours of our gardens are generally offered beginning around 9am on Saturday mornings from May through September.
-Special, group tours are available by calling 970-880-4841.
-On any given Saturday morning from May through September you will find perhaps a dozen or so Durango Botanical Society volunteers weeding, spading, planting, watering, etc. Included amongst the group will be a friendly, knowledgeable docent-on-duty eager to share with you our garden selections, our history, and our plans for the future.
-Ask for a tour, we're ready for you!
+During more normal, non-pandemic times, we offer tours of our gardens on Saturday mornings from May through September.
+Special group tours are available.
+On any given Saturday morning (again, in normal times) from May through September you will find perhaps a dozen or so Durango Botanic Gardens volunteers weeding, spading, planting, watering, etc. Included amongst the group will be a friendly, knowledgeable docent-on-duty eager to share with you our garden selections, our history, and our plans for the future.

-Our gardens are designed, developed, and maintained by Durango Botanic Garden members for the purposes of education and demonstration.
+Our gardens are designed, developed, and maintained by the Durango Botanic Gardens, a 501(c)(3) non-profit for the purposes of education and demonstration.
 The gardens evolve as testing and studies are concluded.
 Some plants and trees thrive here and others do not.
 We are dedicated to sharing this information with the public so that they can choose plants and trees that are proven winners in our harsh and unusual climate.
-Accordingly, you may see some plants not listed in our literature or maybe a listed plant can't be found.
-That could be because the plant or tree was still being studied and not quite ready for public sale or that the plant is just not optimum for our growing zone or microclimate.